 Content must be thoroughly reviewed before it is supplied to Creadyne.
 Creadyne is not responsible for any spelling and grammatical errors.

 Where a project has final approval Creadyne will indicate timeframes for both parties.
 If a partner delays the project for more than two months (by missing deadlines for the supply of information, content, images, feedback or approval) Creadyne reserves the right to charge a project-delay fee to recover costs associated with ongoing management of the project.

 Database, Application and Ecommerce Development

-Creadyne cannot take responsibility for any losses incurred by the use of any software created for the client.
-The client is expected to fully test any application or program relating to a site developed by Creadyne before being made available for general use.
-Whilst every care has been taken to ensure products are bug free and accurate, the ultimate responsibility lies with the client in ensuring that all software is functioning correctly before use.
+Creadyne cannot take responsibility for any losses incurred by the use of any software created for the partner.
+The partner is expected to fully test any application or program relating to a site developed by Creadyne before being made available for general use.
+Whilst every care has been taken to ensure products are bug free and accurate, the ultimate responsibility lies with the partner in ensuring that all software is functioning correctly before use.

 Notwithstanding any agreement to the contrary, any scripts, CGI applications, PHP scripts or software written by Creadyne remain the property of Creadyne and may only be commercially reproduced or resold with the permission of Creadyne.

-Where a large application is to be developed, the client is responsible for providing a testing environment as similar as possible to the final production environment.
+Where a large application is to be developed, the partner is responsible for providing a testing environment as similar as possible to the final production environment.

 Creadyne will ensure that any site or application will function correctly: